top of page

 Equity, & Accessibility.

-• 50% of the artists who work creatively in our space will be black, indigenous, or other persons of color (BIPOC) or LGBTQIA+.
+• 50% of artists actively engaged in our creative endeavors will be individuals from Black, Indigenous, or other communities of color (BIPOC) or LGBTQIA+.

-• 50% of the artists working creatively in our space will be female, non-binary, or gender non-conforming.
+• 50% of artists involved in our creative initiatives will identify as female, non-binary, or gender non-conforming.

-• 50% of artistic programming will be committed to BIPOC, disabled, female, or LGBTQIA+ characters, playwrights, and stories.
+• 50% of our artistic programming will be dedicated to showcasing BIPOC, disabled, female, or LGBTQIA+ characters, playwrights, and narratives.

-• The company will strive to increase BIPOC representation as resident artists and board of directors, as having diversity in leadership is key to having representation at all levels of production.
+• Efforts will be made to amplify BIPOC representation within our resident artists and board of directors, recognizing that diversity in leadership is essential for comprehensive representation across all production levels.

-• Color-conscious casting will always be employed in productions at The Wayward Artist.
+• Color-conscious casting principles will be strictly adhered to in all productions at The Wayward Artist.

 As we prepare our own community agreements, we welcome community questions and feedback.
 Please contact us here.